Uniconta Update 83

 Users can now select ”InvItemStorage” under Company/Maintenance/ Modification URL.
 This means that when stock on hand is changed, an ‘event’ will show up on this table type.

 When the user opens order lines on an order then the order lines are ‘locked’.
-If the user then switches to ‘synchronise’ then Uniconta will remember this.
-So when order lines are closed and opened again, they will open in ‘synchronise mode’.
+If the user then switches to ‘syncronize’ then Uniconta will remember this.
+So when order lines are closed and opened again, they will open in ‘syncronize mode’.
 This applies as long as Uniconta is open since nothing is saved in the memory.

 Uniconta now allows users to perform a currency adjustment on balance sheet accounts in the general ledger where a currency is selected in the chart of accounts.
 There is a new account number field called ‘offset account for general ledger accounts’ in the dialogue box for currency adjustments.
 A general ledger currency adjustment will post on the account that is being adjusted as well as the given offset account.